-Keynote Speech by Lamberto Zannier, Secretary General of the Organization for Security and Cooperation in Europe, former Special Representative of the United Nations Secretary-General for UNMIK – Kosovo and Director of the Conflict Prevention Centre
+Keynote Speech by Lamberto Zannier, Secretary General of the Organization for Security and Co-operation in Europe, former UN Special Representative for Kosovo and Head of the United Nations Interim Administration Mission in Kosovo (UNMIK)

 11.30 – Highlights USA Smart City Strategy